Irina-Camelia Begu: Singles

-Doubles: Three WTA titles
+Doubles: Three WTA Tour titles

 Just like in singles, Begu did not show her best in doubles, during these two seasons.
 At the 2013 Australian Open, she reached third round, alongside Niculescu, failing to repeat previous year quarterfinal result.
 In June, she won title at the Rosmalen Championships, alongside Anabel Medina Garrigues.
 That was her first grass title.
-In February 2014, she won title at the Rio Open, alongside Maria Irigoyen.
-Soon after that, she returned at the ITF Women's Circuit, where she first win $25k event in São Paulo and then the $50K Medellín.
+In February 2014, she won title at the Rio Open, alongside María Irigoyen.
+Soon after that, she returned at the ITF Women's Circuit, where she first win $25k event in São Paulo and then the $50k Medellín Open.
 When she returned to the WTA Tour, she did not do well, but later reached third round of the French Open.
 In July, she reached final of the $100k Contrexéville Open.
 In September, she reached semifinals at the Tashkent Open, followed with title at the Korea Open.
 Despite her inconsistent, she remained in the top 100 through whole 2013 and 2014 seasons.